williamgilpin/flowtrace_docs/flowtrace_imagej.md

 # flowtrace for ImageJ

-Implementation of the flowtrace tool as a macro for ImageJ / Fiji
+Implementation of the flowtrace tool as a macro for ImageJ / Fiji.
+Please make sure that you are running the latest version of [Fiji](http://fiji.sc/Fiji) or [ImageJ](http://imagej.nih.gov/ij/).

 This has been tested in ImageJ32, ImageJ64, and Fiji.